adamcharnock/lightbus/docs/explanation/architecture-tips.md

 * Identify aggregates with UUIDs
 * Do not enforce foreign keys between aggregates.
-Your application code will need to deal with inconsistencies gracefully.
+Your application code will need to deal with inconsistencies gracefully (likely in it's user interface).
 * It is likely still a good idea to use sequential integer primary keys in your RDBMS
-* Do **not** share database-level sequential integer primary keys
+* Do **not** share database-level sequential integer primary keys with other servces

 ## Writes are special